 5. Understand your current financial status

-A startling eight out of 10 people aren’t sure they’re saving the right amount for retirement 2.
-But because there’s less room for error, it really helps to know exactly what’s happening with your pensions and investments – things like how many pension pots you have, what the projected income is, and what return you’re getting on your investments.
-You can’t afford to be unsure, and that’s why I love helping people get clarity.
-Recently, I spoke to a lady who was suddenly found herself single in her early sixties.
-She wasn’t sure if she would ever be able to retire but after a full review of her pensions and retirement goals, I was able to recommend some changes so she’d be on track.
+It can be hard to know how much to save for your retirement.
+But because there’s less room for error, it really helps to know exactly what’s happening with your pensions and investments – things like how many pension pots you have, what the projected income is and what return you’re getting on your investments.
+You can’t afford to be unsure and that’s why I love helping people get clarity.
+Recently, I spoke to a lady who suddenly found herself single in her early sixties.
+She wasn’t sure if she would ever be able to retire, but after a full review of her pensions and retirement goals, I was able to recommend some changes so she’d be on track.

 6. Figure out what you’ll need in retirement

 Part of understanding your financial status is knowing the target income for your retirement.
-The Retirement Living Standards figures are a good guide, as it gives you options depending on how lavish or modest you want your retirement to be.
-Once you know what you can expect in retirement as it stands, and you know what your target income is, you can figure out how to bridge the gap.
+The Retirement Living Standards figures are a good guide, as they give you options depending on how lavish or modest you want your retirement to be.
+Once you know what you can expect in retirement as it stands and you know what your target income is, you can figure out how to bridge the gap.
 You can do things like save more, delay your retirement, or…

 7. Make your money work harder